ndori/RxLoading/README.md

         referenced_ids one by one.
  - boolean **`invertReferencedIds`** - used with referenceSiblings, if true referencedIds will act as white list of views not to control.

-using  referenceSiblings you can get the same effect as wrap but without overhead.
+Using referenceSiblings you can get the same effect as wrap but without the overhead.

-other from that we got some more attributes to control the loading behavior:
+Other from that we got some more attributes to control the loading behavior:

  - booelan **`progressBarVisibility`** - if set to false loading state will just be an invisible layout hiding other layouts.
  - int **`initSetStateDelayMilliseconds`** - default is 200, this is meant to prevent flickers, it will only set the initial state after this delay, in case of a very quick request we will not see the loading view that way.